voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 Validation rules are conditions that are applied to campaigns, standalone vouchers<!--, Earning Rules – but then we need to define what earning rules are -->, promotion tiers, or distributions.
 For example, the customer or their cart must meet the conditions for the incentive to be applied.

 A validation rule can be created in advance.
-It is an independent object which can be attached to or detached from the above mentioned objects to be reused in the future.
+It is an independent object which can be attached to or detached from the above-mentioned objects to be reused in the future.

 > 🚧 Managing validation rules
 >